The beach in the heart of the capital

 With several million visitors each summer, Paris Plages has become a symbol of the City of Paris's quality of life policy and the reconquest of public spaces.
 The operation is entirely free, accessible to all, and contributes to transforming Parisians' relationship with their river and their city.

-The 25th edition of Paris Plages will take place in July-August 2026, with a focus on the United States for the 250th anniversary of American Independence.
-Free summer events on the banks of the Seine, Hôtel-de-Ville square, and the Villette canal basin.
+The 25th edition of Paris Plages will take place from July 4 to August 30, 2026, with a focus on the United States for the 250th anniversary of American Independence, in partnership with the U.S. Embassy.
+Free summer activities will be available at Parc Rives de Seine, the Bassin de la Villette, Canal Saint-Martin, and the Hôtel-de-Ville forecourt (from June 6 for the latter).

 Parc Rives de Seine: Right bank, between Pont Neuf and Pont de Sully.